 A set of leathers has the only safety features that can be provided to a rider with metal and plastic sliders (which do scrape the ground on cornering) a protective hump and an airbag but they certainly don’t come cheap.

-The airbag feature is compulsory as of 2019.
+The airbag feature has been compulsory since 2019.
 The airbag consists of a vest worn beneath the rider’s suit.
 It is designed to protect their ribs, torso and collarbone in the event of a crash.